 Bottom line: kids aren’t meant to sit still all day.
 And frankly, neither are adults.

-To learn more about how you can add movement to a school near you, explore organizations such as StandupKids and Active Schools, the latter of which was part of Michelle Obama’s “Let’s Move!” initiative.
+To learn more about how you can add movement in classrooms near you, explore organizations such as StandupKids and Active Schools, the latter of which was part of Michelle Obama’s “Let’s Move!” initiative.
 Or, reach out to our team at firstname.lastname@example.org.